 the course without excuse will result in a failing grade.

 Class attendance is expected.
 The course notes provided are not comprehensive.
 Additional material will be covered in class.
 You are responsible for all material covered in class.

 The first person to contact in relation to any course matter (queries, problems, help, etc) is the Tutor Co-ordinator.
 Nilesh Kanji (RG.13, 858-5047) is the Tutor Co-ordinator for this course.
-Urgent (and any other) enquiries should be sent to

 Follow this link for information on Performance Impairment.

 Follow this link for Student Concerns and Complaints information.